Rick Nowels: Lana Del Rey

 Nowels met Lana Del Rey in the spring of 2011 and has collaborated with her on multiple albums since.

-In a three-day writing session they composed, “Summertime Sadness,” “Dark Paradise,” “Lucky Ones,” and “TV in Black & White.”
-The first three songs were released on Del Rey's 2012 Born To Die album, peaking at number one in the UK in 2012.
-The album sold 77,000 copies in the US within the first week and peaked at number two on the Billboard Top 200, just behind Adele’s album, 21.
+In a three-day writing session they composed "Summertime Sadness", "Dark Paradise", "Lucky Ones", and "TV in Black & White".
+The first three songs were released on Del Rey's 2012 Born to Die album, peaking at number one in the UK in 2012.
+The album sold 77,000 copies in the US within the first week and peaked at number two on the Billboard 200, just behind Adele's album, 21.
 It received gold certification in 2013 and became the fifth best-selling album of 2012, selling 3.4 million copies.

-In November 2012, Del Rey released, The Paradise Edition, of the Born To Die album with three songs written and produced by Nowels and Del Rey.
-“Body Electric", “American,” and “Cola”.
+In November 2012, Del Rey released the Paradise Edition of the Born to Die album with three new songs written and produced by Nowels and Del Rey—"Body Electric", "American" and "Cola".

-In 2013, Nowels and Del Rey's song, “Young and Beautiful,” was featured in Baz Luhrmann’s film, The Great Gatsby.
+In 2013, Nowels and Del Rey's song, "Young and Beautiful", was featured in Baz Luhrmann's film, The Great Gatsby.
 The song was featured throughout the film and incorporated into the score by Craig Armstrong.
-“Young and Beautiful,” was released in April 2013.
+"Young and Beautiful" was released in April 2013.
 By June 2013 it rose to number three on the charts and has sold over a million copies since its release.

 In 2015, Del Rey released her fourth studio album, Honeymoon.
-The entire album was co-written by Del Rey and Nowels with the exception of the cover, “Don't Let Me Be Misunderstood.”
-Del Rey and Nowels’ singles include, “High by the Beach,” as well as, “Music To Watch Boys To.”
-Honeymoon, debuted at number two on the US Billboard 200 and reached number one in Australia, Greece, Ireland, and number two in the UK.
+The entire album was co-written by Del Rey and Nowels with the exception of the cover, "Don't Let Me Be Misunderstood".
+Del Rey and Nowels' singles include "High by the Beach", as well as "Music to Watch Boys To".
+Honeymoon debuted at number two on the Billboard 200 and reached number one in Australia, Greece, Ireland, and number two in the UK.

-In 2017, Del Rey released her fifth studio album, Lust For Life.
-Del Rey and Nowels co-wrote 14 of the songs for the album including the 3 singles, “Love,” “Lust for Life,” ft. the Weeknd and “White Mustang.”
+In 2017, Del Rey released her fifth studio album, Lust for Life.
+Del Rey and Nowels co-wrote 14 of the songs for the album including the 3 singles, "Love", "Lust for Life" (featuring the Weeknd), and "White Mustang".
 The album was nominated for a Grammy Award for Best Pop Vocal Album.
 It debuted at number one on the US Billboard 200, as well as the UK Albums Chart.

 Dua Lipa

-Nowels co wrote Lost in Your Light with Miguel and Dua Lipa which was the 6th single on the singer's debut titled Dua Lipa released 2 June 2017.
-Dua Lipa won an award for Best New Artist at the 61st Annual Grammy Awards and as of 2020, the album has sold over 4 million copies worldwide.
+Nowels co-wrote "Lost in Your Light", recorded by Dua Lipa featuring Miguel, which was released on 21 April 2017 as the sixth single from the former's self-titled debut studio album.